FAQ

 Yes!
 Make sure to bring your own puzzles for all events you are competing in.
 There are 1000s of puzzles at these events so make sure you keep yours with you at all times.

 Each competition will have a cut-off date for changing events, generally a week before.
-Use this form to advise us of your changes
+You can now alter your own events using the Register tab on the competition website.
+Contact us if you have any issues.

 Of course!
 Throughout the day we will need judges and runners so please see our delegates and organisers to ask how you can best assist.